Azmekk/yt-dlp-web-app/README.md

     restart: unless-stopped
 ```

-# Migrating from old release
+# Migrating from old go based release

+(You only need to do this once and only if you have previously used the golang version of the app.)

 1. **BACKUP YOUR OLD DATABASE**
 2. Run the new version at least once to generate an empty DB file which you can find in the `/Database` directory